 MiCA regulations in Malta 2024

-- Operational Security: Implement security measures to protect client data and assets.
+Operational Security: Avail security measures to protect the client’s data and assets.

 Timeline for Entry into the Force